tgutierrez1/git-mock-assignment/README.md

 1. That the script `main.py` abides by the Python `flake8` style requirements
 2. That the script `main.py` runs successfully and print exactly only the content of the array
+3. That you use the relevant version of Numpy, as indicated above

 ## Git